 Houston Consular Processing Lawyer

-Upon approval of an immigrant petition and when immigrant visa number is immediately available to a beneficiary, there are two ways to apply for lawful permanent resident status (a Green Card).
+Upon approval of an immigrant petition and when an immigrant visa number is immediately available to the beneficiary, there are two ways to apply for lawful permanent resident status (a Green Card).
 If you are outside of the United States, you may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to come to the United States and be admitted as a permanent resident.
 This pathway is referred to as consular processing.